statamic/docs/content/collections/docs/debugging.md

 ### Exploring variables

-Any variables that are defined in a [blueprint](/blueprints) will be shown as a `Value` object in the Variables tab.
+Any variables defined in a [blueprint](/blueprints) will be shown as a `Value` object in the Variables tab.
 They can be expanded to see their "raw" original data, as well what fieldtype they're managed by, and their augmented value.

 - Learn more about [augmentation](/fields#augmentation).